Name: Flower Monument (Cvjetni spomenik), but commonly referred to as 'Stone Flower' (Kameni Cvijet)

 Photo 6: Jasenovac concept by Vanja Radauš, 1952

 In the late 1950s, after pressure from families and victims, the Yugoslav government began to put into motion plans to construct an official modern monument to commemorate these tragic events.
 As a result, through the 1950s, some artists came forward with proposals for what they imagined such a monument could look like.
 One notable concept put forward by Croatian sculptor Vanja Radauš imagined a massive tomb adorned with skulls surrounded by mourning figures (Photo 6).
 Neither this, nor other similar offerings, were considered suitable.
 In 1960, designers Bogdan Bogdanović and Zdenko Kolacije were both individually asked by the Yugoslav government to submit their proposals for the memorial complex.
 Bogdanović was given the opportunity to present his proposal directly to President Josip Broz Tito himself, which was his one and only meeting with the president.
-The commission was ultimately awarded to Bogdanović, by the choice of Tito himself.
+The commission was ultimately awarded to Bogdanović, a choice made by Tito himself, with some sources saying that Tito's pick was contrary to the wishes of other KPJ officials.
 In a 2008 interview, Bogdanović made the following remarks regarding his meeting with Tito over the Jasenovac memorial:

 Tito, in all truth, did not have much artistic discernment.
 But he understood that my monuments were not Russian monuments (at the time, unfortunately, all the best sculptors had adopted the Russian formula: headless bodies, wounded figures, stretchers...).
 When he saw me, a bizarre man with a surrealist biography, ready to build him constructions which weren’t Russian, he said, "Let him."